Utkarshwb/Doraemon/README.md

-# sanjivani college is very good college
+# Sanjivani university  is a very good  college